opencog/atomese-simd/README.md

 similar to above; it performs a simple vector multiply.

-The `run-flow-vec` executable is a rework of above, to more clearly define/prototype the distinct steps needed to flow data.
+The `run-flow-vec` executable is a rework of above, to more clearly define and prototype the distinct steps needed to flow data.